cswaynecool/DRT/README.md

 If you find our paper useful, please consider citing it.
 @inproceedings{sun2018correlation,
-title={Correlation Tracking via Joint Discrimination and Reliability Learning}, author={Sun, Chong and Wang, Dong and Lu, Huchuan and Yang, Ming-Hsuan}, booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={489--497}, year={2018}
+    Author={Tiantian Wang and Lihe Zhang and Huchuan Lu and Chong Sun and Jinqing Qi}, Title={Correlation Tracking via Joint Discrimination and Reliability Learning}, Booktitle={Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition}, pages={489--497},
+    Year={2018}
  }